aswinsvijay/Zapier-duplicates-deleter/README.md

 This can be changed by sending ```!set_key <pattern>``` to the channel.
 The pattern will be used as a regular expression to find the primary key.
 To reset to default behaviour, use ```!reset_key```.

+>Note: The commands !set_key and !reset_key require the user to have "Bot mod" role(case sensitive) in the discord server.